 Source: NCI Dictionary of Cancer Terms

 A change in the usual DNA sequence at a particular gene locus.
-Mutations (including polymorphisms) can be harmful, beneficial, or neutral in their effect on cell function.
+Although the term often has a negative connotation, mutations (including polymorphisms) can be harmful, beneficial, or neutral in their effect on cell function.
+The term variant is sometimes used as a synonym for the term mutation.

 Source: NCI Dictionary of Cancer TermsDate last modified: 2012-10-15